-- MSK's research collaborators, business partners, subcontractors and agent(s), in the United States or in other countries, working to conduct the study, to monitor the study, or to analyze the study information for this study or for other research about the study drug. - Other research doctors and medical centers participating in this research. - Federal and state agencies, and other domestic or foreign government bodies, if required by law and/or necessary for oversight purposes, including: - Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (HHS) - US Food and Drug Administration (FDA) and other regulatory agencies responsible for oversight of research - National Cancer Institute (NCI)/National Institutes of Health (NIH) - Other qualified researchers, approved by Memorial Sloan Kettering Cancer Center, who may receive individual research results that do not identify you.
+- The company or organization that provides the funding for the study, National Institutes of Health (NIH). - MSK's research collaborators, business partners, subcontractors and agent(s), in the United States or in other countries, working to conduct the study, to monitor the study, or to analyze the study information for this study or for other research about the study data analysis. - Other research doctors and medical centers participating in this research. - Federal and state agencies, and other domestic or foreign government bodies, if required by law and/or necessary for oversight purposes, including: - Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (HHS) - US Food and Drug Administration (FDA) and other regulatory agencies responsible for oversight of research - National Cancer Institute (NCI)/National Institutes of Health (NIH) - Other qualified researchers, approved by MSK, who may receive individual research results that do not identify you.